Wimbledon Betting Guide

 • Check for recent injuries – Wimbledon is a gruelling and physically challenging two weeks.
 It represents the absolute pinnacle of the sport so, if there’s a player who is just coming back from injury, it’s best to bet with caution.
 There’s not many worse things in Wimbledon tennis betting than seeing your chosen player limp off and forfeit the match.

-• Avoid placing huge accumulator bets – Because match result odds aren’t the most tempting, punters tend to place them into huge accumulators to increase value.
+• Avoid placing huge accumulator bets – Because match result odds aren’t the most tempting, particularly in the early rounds, punters tend to place them into huge accumulators to increase value.
 While this does give you much better odds, it also increases the chances of your bet losing.
 Bookmakers love accumulators, as they’re so hard for bettors to get right.

 • Manage your spending – A more general strategy for betting, but it can quite simply be applied to betting on Wimbledon too.
-Managing your spending is the key to having a good betting experience.
+Managing your spending is key to having a good betting experience.
 The number one rule to remember when betting is to only bet what you can afford to lose.
-Stick to that principle and you’ll be fine.

 Fun Facts on Betting at Wimbledon